-Current status: After harvest of the rice grains, rice straw remains in the field as residue.
-In the Senegal River Valley, 80 percent of the rice straw residues are burned.
-A reason for the burning of rice straw is that cattle are wandering around rice fields, releasing their dung in the fields.
-As dung contains seeds, cattle are seen as a major vector for dissemination of wild rice (which is considered as weed).
-Straw residues are burned, so cattle do not spend too much time in the field grazing on these residues.
-The remaining 20 percent of the rice straw residues are either fed to animals or buried in the field as fertilizer.
-A different situation happens in the Casamance region, where almost no rice straw is burned.
+Current status: After the harvest of rice grains, rice straw remains in the field as residue.
+In the Senegal River Valley, 80% of the rice straw residues are burned.
+A reason for the burning of rice straw is that cattle wander around the rice fields and release their dung in the fields.
+As dung contains seeds, cattle are seen as a major vector for the dissemination of wild rice (which is considered to be a weed).
+Straw residues are burned so cattle do not spend too much time in the field grazing on these residues.
+The remaining 20% of the rice straw residues are either fed to animals or buried in the field as fertilizer.
+A different situation occurs in the Casamance region, where almost no rice straw is burned.
 The residues are either left in the field for grazing or the straw is buried to improve soil fertility.
 Burning rice straw in the field can emit substantial amounts of air pollutants, which has a negative impact on the environment and human health (Bogdanski et al. 2016).

 Irrigated rice production - residue management issues from a researcher perspective: Soil fertility (soil nutrient level as well as SOM and SOC) could be improved by leaving rice straw residues in the field, resulting in a potential yield increase (Haefele et al. 2004).
 Rice cropping systems in Senegal are becoming more and more intensive.
-Yields have not reached optimum quantities and in general in West Africa yields are even decreasing due to, among other things, a decrease in soil organic carbon (SOC).
+Yields have not reached optimum quantities and in general in West Africa, yields are even decreasing due to among other things, a decrease in soil organic carbon (SOC).
 Decomposition of the residues in flooded rice systems in Senegal results in increasing SOC status.
-However, Greenhouse gas (GHG) emissions (methane and nitrous oxide) increase when rice straw is incorporated in the soil compared to fields without rice straw amendments (Bogdanski et al. 2016).
+However, greenhouse gas emissions (GHG) (methane and nitrous oxide) increases when rice straw is incorporated in the soil compared to fields without rice straw amendments (Bogdanski et al. 2016).

 Rice crop residues could be used as feed for animals.
-In times of drought, biomass may be very limited and nutrition is a major concern in cattle production in Senegal.
+In times of drought, biomass can be very limited and nutrition is a major concern in cattle production in Senegal.
 All rice residues fed to livestock compete with soil fertility.
 However, synergies are found between soil residues fed to cows and food production as well.
-Livestock production seems to increase (milk, beef) as well as productivity during ploughing time (more hours of work per day).
-In addition, the quality and quantity of dung improves which as well can be added to the field again to improve soil fertility.
+Livestock production seems to increase (milk, beef) as well as productivity during ploughing times (more hours of work per day).
+In addition, the quality and quantity of dung improves which can also be added to the field again to improve soil fertility.
 This system is usually only viable however, when farmers have both crops and livestock.

-Alternatively, farmers could use rice straw for energy.
-Households in Senegal highly depend on biomass energy.
-A trade-off needs to be considered between the use of rice residues to improve soil fertility, animal food or to use it as a source of biomass energy.
-In depth research is needed to see the amount of field residues which could potentially be removed without affecting soil fertility.
-In addition, currently rice husks are used as biomass energy.
-Many Africans households lack access to energy.
-Up to 90 percent of households in Senegal use biomass fuels, such as fuel wood or residues, as source of energy (UNEP RISO 2013).
-Under certain circumstances, rice husks and straw could be used as an energy source (Alesbury 2013), for instance as green charcoal as suggested in the pilot study done by the International Biochar Initiative (n.d.).
-These studies refer to pilot projects however and are not readily being employed in the country.
-There is no evidence that rice straw is used as energy source in Senegal (Bogdanski et al. 2016)
+Alternatively, farmers could use rice straw for energy, as households in Senegal highly depend on biomass energy.
+Trade-offs must therefore be considered between using rice residues to improve soil fertility, for animal feed, or to use it as a source of biomass energy.
+In-depth research is needed to calculate the amount of field residues which could potentially be removed without affecting soil fertility.
+Many African households lack access to energy.
+Up to 90% of households in Senegal use biomass fuels, such as fuel wood or residues, as a source of energy (UNEP RISO 2013).
+Under certain circumstances, rice husks and straw could be used as an energy source (Alesbury 2013), for instance as green charcoal as suggested in the pilot study conducted by the International Biochar Initiative (n.d.).
+These studies however, refer to pilot projects and are not readily being employed in the country.
+There is no evidence that rice straw is used as an energy source in Senegal (Bogdanski et al. 2016), but rice husks are currently used as biomass energy.